-Also during August, 2012, The Board of Directors authorized a new stock repurchase program whereby the Company may repurchase up to an additional 10,000,000 shares of its outstanding Common Stock.
+During August 2012, the Board of Directors authorized a stock repurchase program, whereby the Company may repurchase up to 10,000,000 shares of its outstanding Common Stock.
 The shares may be repurchased from time-to-time in the open market or through privately negotiated transactions at prices the Company deems appropriate.
 The program does not obligate the Company to acquire any particular amount of Common Stock and the program may be modified or suspended at any time at the Company's discretion.
 The stock repurchase plan will be funded through the Company's cash on hand and the Credit Agreement.